Apollo Automobil: History

 Altenburg GmbH".
 The technical guidelines were defined and the first designs of the car were drawn by Marco Vanetta.
 Upon Vanetta's completion of this process, the first 1:4 scale model of Gumpert's car was produced in 2002.

 Gumpert continued with the development of the car now called the Apollo, along with the Technical University of Munich and the Ingolstadt University of Applied Sciences.
 They assisted him with the construction work, computer simulations, and wind tunnel tests.
 This research and development helped form the blueprint for the first full-scale model.
 Finally two prototype cars were constructed.
 The production of the Apollo started in October 2005.
 Many variants of the Apollo were introduced throughout its production cycle.

 On 27 July 2008 an Apollo Sport was featured on the UK automotive show Top Gear.
 One of the presenters, Richard Hammond and professional driver the Stig drove the car.
 With a lap time of 1:17.1, the Apollo Sport became the new leader on the Power Lap Board, 0.2 seconds faster than the former lap leader, the Ascari A10.
 The Apollo was faster than the Bugatti Veyron and the Pagani Zonda around the Top Gear test track.
 It was later beaten with a time of 01:16.8 by the Bugatti Veyron Super Sport.

 In 2011, the company introduced a concept car in collaboration with Carrozzeria Touring Superleggera, the Gumpert Tornante.
 The car was not put into production.

 In August 2013, the company filed for bankruptcy and went into liquidation after an anonymous backer pulled out of a deal that could have saved the company.

 In January 2016, the company was purchased by Hong Kong consortium Ideal Team Venture which is also owner of the De Tomaso marque.
 The company was renamed Apollo Automobil GmbH after the acquisition by its new owner.

 At the March 2016 Geneva Motor Show, Apollo unveiled the Arrow, a sports car that is powered by a twin-turbocharged 4.0-litre V8 engine rated at 986 hp.
 The Arrow can accelerate from 0–100 km/h (62 mph) in 2.9 seconds, and has a projected top speed of 224 mph.

 In November 2016, the company announced that former owner and founder Roland Gumpert was no longer associated with the company or its current or future projects and also announced a new model (project name ‘Titan’) would be unveiled at the June 2017 Goodwood Festival of Speed.
 The new model is named Intensa Emozione (Intense Emotion in Italian) and is powered by the 6.3 L naturally-aspirated V12 engine.
 The car has radical styling inspired by insects in nature.
 The Intensa Emozione is built in collaboration with HWA AG, the same company involved in the construction of the Mercedes-Benz CLK-GTR.
+Apollo Project EVO, a new addition to the range of Apollo hypercars was presented on stage at the China International Import Expo (CIIE) in November 2021.